toonwwk/TiTi-Travel/README.md

 # TiTi-Travel
 TiTi Travel is an iOS application creating for Sofware Design and Architecture course.
 The application allows users to search location and find nearby tourist spot.
 Users are able to filter categories and price range of the spots.
+My responsibility is to design the interface and develop iOS application.

 - MVVM
 - MapKit